Carbon Innovation Grants Program

 Last updated:

-The Carbon Innovation Grants Program is part of the Government of Western Australia’s $1.25 billion Climate Action Fund announced in 2021.
+The Carbon Innovation Grants Program is part of the Government of Western Australia’s Climate Action Fund announced in 2021.

 The purpose of the program is to build the capacity of heavy industry sectors to transition to net zero emissions by 2050, in line with government targets.

-The program will fund feasibility studies and trials that help to avoid, reduce or offset carbon emissions from heavy industry processes, with a focus on supporting innovative technologies for carbon abatement and sequestration.
+The program will fund feasibility studies, pilot projects and capital works that help to avoid, reduce or offset carbon emissions from heavy industry processes, with a focus on supporting innovative technologies for carbon abatement and sequestration.

 The Department of Water and Environmental Regulation administers the $15 million program through a competitive process, which is expected to run across three grant rounds.